nitin-shukla-23/delta-demo1/README.md

 # delta-demo1
-demo of git and github
+demo of git and github.